 1. He credits having exceeded exceptionally as the result of him being dyslexic, which made him able to focus on what he was good at and learn the art of delegation from quite a young age.
 Richard’s entrepreneurship journey started as early as when he was 13 years old, with growing Christmas trees for selling during the Christmas and rearing parakeets to be sold as pets.

 2. With a circulation of about 50000, his magazine ‘The Student‘ he launched in 1966, written for the students, by the students, got more popular albeit less profitable.
-In 1970, he started a mail-order discount record company that he wished to raise money for the magazine through.
+In 1970, he started a mail-order discount record company that he wished to raise money for the magazine though.
 To make up for his lack of financial understanding and to make things convenient for himself, he had introduced equal pay where everyone was paid the same.
-The 1971 postal strike in the UK played devil to his mail order business, got him to ideate and use the opportunity to open a record store with headphones, music players and water pillows to attract youngsters to come and experience the music and buy it.
+The 1971 postal strike in the UK played devil to him for his mail-order business, got him to ideate and use the opportunity to open a record store with headphones, music players and water pillows to attract youngsters to come and experience the music and buy it.
 Thus, Virgin Records was born.

 3. Five months into it and Richard was arrested for tax evasion as he was discounting his records in part and had figured out a way to evade the 33% record tax.
 His parents had to bail him out by pawning their home for the same.
 He wished to save as much money to clear off his debts he had taken to expand to other cities.
 However, he understood his mistake was almost a criminal offence, took the blame and corrected himself soon after.